tanfonto/storx2/README.md

 - `Store (known events[])` - an object that relies on variable-size set of events (provided via constructor function) that it then triggers when `dispatch` is called.
 Stores the state object and - depending on an event type definition (effectful or effectless) - may also perform updates.

-- `Events (effectful | effectless)` - tuples of `Subject` and nullable transform function, discriminated with `kind` property.
+- `Events (effectful | effectless)` - tuples of `Subject` and nullable transformation function, discriminated with `kind` property.
 Created via 2-ary constructor function that allows strict, granular control over the transformation function definition.

-- `Effects` - given `Store` and `Event`(s) references an `Effect` will listen on event emissions and trigger side effects.
-If a tuple of event and transformation function is provided as a 2-nd argument effect will also run the transformation on source event payload and dispatch the result to the target event stream.
+- `Effects` - given `Store` and `Event`(s) references `Effect` will listen on event emissions and trigger side effects.
+If a tuple of event and transformation function is provided as a 2-nd argument effect will also run the transformation on source event payload and dispatch the result to the target event stream (second element of the aforementioned tuple).

+- `Selectors` - Store projections created with simple RxJS `select` operator.
+Selectors are memoized, objects are compared using [deep-is](https://www.npmjs.com/package/deep-is) algorithm.

 ### Installation

 ```
-npm i @tanfonto/storx
+npm i @tanfonto/storx2
 ```

 or

 ```
-yarn add @tanfonto/storx
+yarn add @tanfonto/storx2
 ```

 ### API